facebookresearch/Geographic_Generalization/README.md

     ```

 #### To add a new task:
+For commented example, see the StandardEval task found in tasks/generalization.py
 1) Add a config object to the task library found in `config/task_library/all.yaml` under the appropriate subsection
      ```
     config/task_library/all.yaml